SpiritsInObjects/spiritsInObjects/docs/code/video/Readme.md

 <a name="Video+updateTimecodes"></a>

 ### video.updateTimecodes()
-Display the timecode in the two
+Display the timecode in the two inputs on top of the screen

 **Kind**: instance method of [<code>Video</code>](#Video)
 <a name="Video+stream"></a>